csmithswim/Collections/README.md

 ArrayDeque and PriorityQueue are the most popular implementations.
 Deque is a double-ended queue, special type of queue where values can be entered from two ends.
 PriorityQueue is a special type of queue where each item gets a priority, i.e. a queue that manages the processes in your CPU.

+Set interface - Represents a collection that contains no duplicates, great for containing unique values.